 Radio Horton came to life on 7th July 1964, with the immortal words: “This is Radio Horton calling.”
 The station’s founders were journalists Ted Hanson MBE and Graham Wilton and ever since those humble beginnings, Radio Horton has gone from strength to strength.

 In 2014, our Golden Jubilee year, the station was awarded the honour of becoming the Town Mayor’s chosen charity for 2014.
-And earlier this year, Ted Hanson won the prestigious Hospital Broadcasting Association’s (HBA) Lifetime Achievement Award.
+And last year, Ted Hanson won the prestigious Hospital Broadcasting Association’s (HBA) Lifetime Achievement Award.

 We host a series of key, high profile, outside events during the year, from the Katharine House Midnight Walk, to Banbury Canal Day and the Santa Fun Run.
 Where our team of dedicated volunteers reach out to the community and broadcast back to patients in hospital.